 Then, self-serve your wine, and eat your sandwich in the street.
 Or inside, if you can snag one of the few seats.

-Insider tip: There are two All’Antico Vinaio locations right across the street from each other.
-They are the same, so go to whichever one has the shorter line!
+Insider tip: There are multiple All’Antico Vinaio locations right next to each other on Via dei Neri.
+They’re all the same, so go to whichever has the shortest line!

 Gelato at Gelateria Dei Neri